David777-EUW/Champion-Concepts/Template.md

 If an enemy champion is passed through and then punched, they are stunned and take additional damage from the punch.

 **Notes:**
-First active ability designed.
+The first active ability designed for this concept, core to the gameplay.
-Aims to provide both mobility and durability.
+It aims to provide both mobility and durability.

 ### W: The Face Wrecker
 *First & Second Cast:*